 - The Society created Bergen Rainbow Youth (B-Ray), a weekly program lasting for several years, to serve LGBT youth of high school age.

-- The Society founded the Bergen County Sanctuary Committee.
+- The Society founded the The Northern New Jersey Sanctuary Coalition.
 The Sanctuary became a coalition of seven congregations and other organizations that provides a comprehensive range of humanitarian services for political asylum seekers.
 The following is a message from Dr. Joe Chuman about this ongoing effort:

 The Sanctuary Committee